 While the influence of social media is not new, in the 2016 and 2020 election cycles the Twitter postings of the candidates themselves have become key moments that shape the public debate for days and weeks.
 In this year’s presidential race, the social and economic impact of COVID-19 have eclipsed other issues of national or global importance.
 At the same time, recent events such as the White House coronavirus cluster, the partisan Supreme Court vote or Donald Trump’s refusal to concede the election have introduced additional uncertainties.
 Statements from both sides amplify these uncertainties and keep fueling the online discussions.

 How is this unusual presidential race perceived by citizens and stakeholders?
-To answer this question, the US Election 2020 Web Monitor analyses social media postings and the articles of international news media in English, French, Spanish, German and Dutch.
-Processing these multilingual content streams yields more than 25 million relevant documents per month.
+To answer this question, the US Election 2020 Web Monitor analyses social media postings, stakeholder Web sites and the articles of international news media in English, French, Spanish, German and Dutch.
+Processing these multilingual content streams yields more than five million documents per month.
 Automated knowledge extraction services then classify and enrich the collected documents:

 - They measure sentiment, for example, by associating candidate references with positive and negative expressions.

 - Keywords grouped by political party, source or geographic region reflect events and emerging stories associated with the candidates.

 - A visual dashboard provides a rich portfolio of interactive tools, as shown in the November 04 screenshot below.
-This includes trend charts, network graphs, word trees and geographic projections.
+This includes trend charts, word trees and geographic projections.